jonnylee777/Optimal-ish-2048/README.md

 and its mirror image are automatically scored the same, and every update teaches eight equivalent positions at once.

-**Training — temporal-difference learning:** The agent plays against itself.
+**Training — temporal-difference learning:** The agent plays numerous games against itself.
 After each move it compares what it predicted a position was worth against what it turned out to be worth one move later, and nudges the stored values toward the truth.
 No human game knowledge and no recorded games are used.
-Three refinements
+Three refinements improved performance:
-mattered:

 - **Temporal coherence:** Each stored value gets its own learning rate instead of sharing one global rate.
 A value whose past corrections consistently pointed the